Towle King Richard Sterling Silver Flatware Set Value Guide

 The typical price range for Towle King Richard Sterling Silver Flatware Set is $2,200 - $2,400 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- The condition of the wooden storage chest and the integrity of the interior velvet lining.
+• The presence and condition of the original wooden storage chest and its velvet interior.

 How to Identify Towle King Richard Sterling Silver Flatware Set?

-- Look for the 'Towle' hallmark and 'Sterling' stamp on the back of the handles to ensure authenticity.
+• Check for the 'Towle' manufacturer hallmark and the 'Sterling' stamp on the back of each handle.

-- Examine the pieces for the specific floral motifs characteristic of the 1932 design origin.
+• Look for the distinct English Renaissance-inspired scrollwork and heavy floral motifs characteristic of the 1932 design.

 History of Towle King Richard Sterling Silver Flatware Set